DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: DriveAgent-R1

 \subsubsection{Stage 1: Dual-Mode Supervised Fine-Tuning}

 We begin by cold-starting the model using SFT to endow it with a foundational understanding of the format and semantic boundaries of both thinking modes.
 To this end, we construct a high-quality dataset via a three-stage automated pipeline.
 The pipeline first partitions raw data into a tool-unnecessary set $D_\text{text}$ and a tool-necessary set $D_\text{tool}$. $D_\text{text}$ comprises simple scenarios where Qwen2.5-VL-3B already achieves high accuracy without tools, indicating no need for active perception.
 Conversely, $D_\text{tool}$ includes complex cases where the powerful Qwen2.5-VL-72B shows a performance gain only when using tools, establishing a criterion for tool necessity.
-Next, Qwen2.5-VL-72B generates mode-specific CoT annotations.
+Next, Qwen2.5-VL-72B generates mode-specific CoT annotations, aligning with recent findings~\citep{autoVLA} that demonstrate the efficacy of constrained or prompted generation for high-quality annotation.
 To ensure data quality, these annotations undergo a rigorous validation and filtering process: a separate judge model scores the reasoning coherence, and samples falling below a quality threshold are automatically regenerated.
 Finally, the data is passed through rule-based cleaning to create a balanced, high-quality dataset for SFT.
 A complete description of this pipeline is provided in Appendix~\ref{app:sft_data_pipeline}.